 Vets from different parts of the world have different rates.
 In Europe, for example, the cost of a vet is up to four times higher than in Asia.
 Vets in some parts of the world charge more for their services than others.

-Different illnesses require different types of treatment.
+Different illnesses like fast breathing require different types of treatment.
 Therefore, the cost of your visit depends on what is being treated.
 If, for example, you are going for a regular checkup, it will cost less than when treating a disease.

 The cost of your rabbit’s medicine depends on its specific disease.
 However, it is similar to other animal drugs.
 Since rabbits are so sensitive, avoid administering medication without the approval of a vet.
 Self-diagnosis is not always accurate.